Azhou2023/cse15l-lab-reports/LabReports/LabReport1.md

 ![Image](../Screenshots/LabReport1/Screenshot_5.png) <br>
 Initial working directory: `~/` <br>
-Running `ls` with a relative path to a directory produces a list of all files and directory within that specified directory.
+Running `ls` with relative path to a directory produces a list of all files and directory within that specified directory.
 This is because providing an actual directory path to `ls` causes it to print a list within that directory instead of the current working directory.
 The current working directory doesn't actually change, but `ls` acts on the path requested instead of the current path.
 No errors present and produced the expected result.

 <br>